The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

-However, longer can still wrap around so if you live with something with long hair, you’ll have to check and clean as part of the maintenance procedure occasionally.
+However, longer can still wrap around, so if you live with someone with long hair, you’ll have to check and clean as part of the maintenance procedure occasionally.

 Now his test didn’t factor in how the I7 would do on edges – it’s just a performance test on a narrow, enclosed area.

-Vacuum Wars was impressed not only with how efficient the Roomba I7 navigates but also how it cleans hardwood and carpet.
+Vacuum Wars was impressed with how efficient the Roomba I7 navigates and how it cleans hardwood and carpet.

 It scored high marks in their carpet and hardwood test.

-It is a weak spot not only for this Roomba but other similar robots with a single side brush like the RoboRock S5 and the Roomba 980.
+It is a weak spot for this Roomba and similar robots with a single side brush like the RoboRock S5 and the Roomba 980.

 * photos above are screenshots from the Vacuum Wars YouTube channel.

-In a cleaning test done by Modern Castle, Derek Hales says that the Roomba 980 did very well on low pile and medium pile carpet as well as on hardwood.
+In a cleaning test done by Modern Castle, Derek Hales says that the Roomba 980 did very well on a low pile and medium-pile carpet as well as on hardwood.

-CNet also did a cleaning test with the 980 and reveals that the Roomba 980 works best on hardwood and low pile carpet.
+CNet also did a cleaning test with the 980 and reveals that the Roomba 980 works best on hardwood and low to medium pile carpet.

-It was able to pick up 90% of pet hair on hardwood and 95% on low pile carpet.
+It picked up 90% of pet hair on hardwood and 95% on low pile carpet.

-The 980 did best cleaning rice and performed worst picking up 96% on hardwood and 91% on low pile carpet at cleaning sand, picking up only 29% on low pile carpet and 22% on medium pile carpet.
+The 980 did best cleaning rice and performed worst, picking up 96% on hardwood and 91% on low pile carpet at cleaning sand, picking up only 29% on low pile carpet and 22% on medium-pile carpets.